 Plot: A boy is left all alone every single Christmas, which makes him hate the holiday and never believe in the magic of Santa.
-However, when a girl shows up proclaiming to be Santa Claus, she wishes for nothing more than to make him happy this Christmas.
+When a girl shows up proclaiming to be Santa Claus, she wishes for nothing more than to make him happy this Christmas.

-Reasons for Rating: Let it be known that I went into this wanting to review a good stand-alone Christmas special for Christmas.
+Breakdown: Let it be known that I went into this wanting to review a good stand-alone Christmas special for the holidays.
 Anime doesn’t get a whole lot when it comes to Christmas specials, especially stand alone features.
 I’ve seen the Christmas specials for Cyborg 009, Azumanga Daioh, Ai Yori Aoshi and a few others, but I’ve never really seen a stand-alone anime based on Christmas.

-In comes Itsudatte My Santa, an anime special made by the same person who made Love Hina, a harem anime I’ve never seen and despite hearing decent things about it, have never really wanted to see either.
+In comes Itsudatte My Santa – an anime special made by the same person who made Love Hina, a harem anime I’ve never seen and have never really wanted to see either.

-Reviews that I’ve read about this series are ultimately mixed, but siding on the negative side.
+Reviews that I’ve read about this series are ultimately mixed, but siding on the negative.
 In fact, the only article-based review I’ve found was completely negative.
 I did find some pretty positive reviews on it, though.
 So it seems I’m left at a crossroads.
-I really want to find this OVA to be good since it may give me another Christmas special to come back to around the holidays
+I really want this OVA to be good since it may give me another Christmas special to watch as a holiday tradition.

-I made a deal with myself before I wrote this review and hell even before I watched the anime that I would post it before Christmas if I enjoyed it enough to give people an early Christmas gift and I would post it between Christmas and New Years if I didn’t to avoid putting a damper on the holiday.
+I made a deal with myself before I wrote this review an even before I watched the anime that I would post it before Christmas if I enjoyed it enough, to give people an early Christmas gift, and I would post it between Christmas and New Years if I didn’t like it, to avoid putting a damper on the holiday.

 So, yeah, you can not only tell my feelings based on the rating, but also when I released the review.
 Hooray!